Social Security Disability Insurance (SSDI) Lawyer

 - Social Security Administration (SSA)-recognized disability – A disability is considered to be any physical or mental condition that is medically verifiable that results in impairment that inhibits a person from working.
 Covered disabilities include cancer, respiratory, cardiovascular, digestive, neurological, endocrine, and mental health conditions.

 For a more detailed listing of covered disabilities, see the SSA listing of impairments.
 Some disabilities may not be expressly named in the SSA listing but may still entitle you to benefits.
-We can discuss your condition in your free consultation to see if you have a claim.
+Our Social Security disability lawyers can discuss your condition in your free consultation to see if you have a claim.

 - Long-term and total disability – A one year or longer duration of your disability must be expected.
 Short term disabilities are not approved nor are partial disabilities.